 Environment is challenging, stimulating and culturally inclusive.
-We celebrate diversity and strive to ensure that the centres and educators are equipped with the best to deliver an early childhood programme par excellence.
+We celebrate diversity and strive to ensure that the centres and educators are equipped to deliver an early childhood programme par excellence.

 Lifting the spirits of our tamariki.
 These are the most important years of a child's life; we want to make them safe, fun and happy.